Research Themes and Contributions

 I provide a summary of my major research themes and contributions.
 These are listed in roughly chronological order.
 When I do not explicitly use the first person pronoun, I am summarizing work done with a number of colleagues.
 Follow links to find references to the others involved.

 To describe my research with the broadest stroke: I have applied proof theory concepts to various computer science problems.
 Such applications have usually been synergistic: new results within proof theory have been developed to treat the demand of computing and new computer system designs and tools have been built exploiting our new understanding of proofs.

 A proof structure for classical logic: In my PhD thesis, I defined a generalization of Herbrand disjunctions for higher-order classical logic.
 That generalization, called expansion trees and expansion proofs, can be thought of as both a generalization of Herbrand disjunctions and as a parallel proof structure for classical logic in a style similar to proof nets for linear logic.

 Unification: I have worked on the following aspects of the unification of simply typed λ-terms (aka higher-order unification). • The soundness of skolemization (as a means to simplify quantifier alternation) and unification within higher-order logic. • The treatment of unification under a mixed prefix (ie, without skolemization). • The design and analysis of a subset of higher-order unification, now called higher-order pattern unification, that appears to be the weakest extension of first-order unification that respects α, β, and η-conversions.

 Logic programming: Starting in about 1985, I worked with several students and colleagues on a decade long effort to use proof theory as a foundation for logic programming languages.
 The following resulted from that work.

 A view of logic programming as proof-search and the use of uniform proofs to describe both goal-directed search and backchaining.
-This work provided the first example of a focused proof system.
+This work provided an early example of a comprehensive focused proof system.

 A formal treatment of higher-order quantification (at predicate and non-predicate types) in logic programming.